2. Progestin-only birth control pills (“mini-pills”)

 • pain during sex;

-Hormonal preparations for women after 40 years of age can be taken at any time.
+Hormonal drugs for women after 40 years of age can be started at any time.
 It is important to exclude pregnancy!

 Table of hormonal drugs with active ingredients and prices

-The table shows the list and prices of the popular hormonal drugs that were mentioned above.
-It is worth noting that the mark-up for drugs in each region is different, so the cost may vary.
-You should be aware that all preparations containing hormones are prescription drugs.
+The table shows the list and prices of the popular hormonal products that were mentioned above.
+It is worth noting that the markup on drugs in each region is different, so the cost may vary.
+You should know that all drugs containing hormones are prescription drugs.

-After a slash (\) the prices of small and large packages are written.
+The prices of small and large packages are written through a slash (\).

 drospirenone 3 mg,